-This season of harvest, I’m going to take a page from my ancestors and craft a little old-fashioned cornucopia magic.
+This season of harvest, take a page from your ancestors and craft a little old-fashioned cornucopia magic.
 Because if “gratitude attitude” is the key to prosperity nothing says it better than the ole’ horn of plenty.

 May you be blessed with prosperity and abundance this season of harvest!